Particular/docs.particular.net/samples/logging/prometheus-grafana/sample.md

 #### Datasource

 Create a new data source called `PrometheusNServiceBusDemo`.
-For more information how to define a Prometheus data source refer to [Using Prometheus in Grafana](https://docs.grafana.org/features/datasources/prometheus/).
+For more information on how to define a Prometheus data source refer to [Using Prometheus in Grafana](https://docs.grafana.org/features/datasources/prometheus/).

 #### Dashboard

-To graph the Prometheus rule  `nservicebus_failure_total:avg_rate5m` the following steps have to be performed:
+To graph the Prometheus rule  `nservicebus_failure_total:avg_rate5m` follow the steps below:

  * Add a new dashboard
  * Add a graph